Articles

 Step 6: Optimise Registration-to-Attendance Conversion Through Behavioural Triggers

 Understanding why people fail to attend despite registering helps you implement targeted interventions.
+Tracking your attendance rate and webinar attendance rate is crucial, as these metrics reveal how many actual attendees join your event and help you measure webinar success.
 Common attendance barriers include forgetting, competing priorities, and technical concerns.

 Address the Forgetting Problem